Is a dehumidifier good for drying clothes? Experts reveal all

 How to utilise a dehumidifier when drying clothes indoors

-To make the most of the benefit from using a dehumidifier when drying clothes indoors the experts share some top tips to maximise efficiency.
+To make the most of the benefits from using a dehumidifier when drying clothes indoors the experts share their top tips to maximise efficiency.

 1. Give laundry loads an extra spin